unitaryfund/mitiq/docs/source/guide/guide-zne.rst

 Classical fitting and extrapolation: Factory Objects
 ====================================================

-A :class:`.BaseFactory` object is a self-contained representation of an error mitigation method.
+A :class:`.Factory` object is a self-contained representation of an error mitigation method.

 This representation is not just hardware-agnostic, it is even *quantum-agnostic*, in the sense that it mainly deals with classical data: the classical input and the classical output of a